TouchggCat/MeowoofStore/README.md

 # MeowoofStore
-I wrote these code by Code-First method.
+I wrote this program by Code-First method.

 Use NuGet Command Line and enter : Update-database